Implementation of the division algorithm in C++

 }

-The conditional statement of line 9 is a selection block (3) from our algorithm.
-The instruction checks if y is 0.
-When the condition is fulfilled, the instruction is written in line 10 (in the input block algorithm (4)).
-When the condition is not fulfilled, the instruction after the else keyword is executed.
-In our case, this is a compound statement, enclosed in logical brackets {} between lines 11 and 15.
-First, in line 12 we declare the variable z, now we know that it will be us.
-Needed, then in line 13 we compute the quotient of x by y (operation block (5)) and then in line 14 we print the result obtained (input-output block (6)).
+The conditional statement on line 9 is the Decision block (3) from our algorithm.
+The statement checks whether y is equal to 0.
+If the condition is met, the instruction written on line 10 is executed (corresponding to the Input/Output block (4) in the algorithm).
+If the condition is not met, the instruction following the keyword else is executed; in our case, this is a compound statement enclosed in curly braces {} between lines 11 and 15.
+First, on line 12, we declare the variable z (now we know we'll need it), then on line 13, we calculate the quotient of x divided by y (Operation block (5)), and finally, on line 14, we output the received result (Input/Output block (6)).